meta-company/makex/documents/source/tasks-as-executables.md

 )
 ```

-The second makex file uses the compiler tool as part of its build process (`//project1/makexfile`):
+The second Makex file uses the compiler tool as part of its build process (`//project1/makexfile`):

 ```python
 task(